-- 7.1 Program policies, procedures, practices, and materials related to student recruitment and admission must comply with state and federal laws and regulations.
+- 7.1 Program policies, procedures, practices, and materials related to student recruitment and admission must comply with country's laws and regulations.
 Recruitment and admission practices must be applied fairly and consistently.
 Program shall demonstrate by tangible action their commitment to enrolling a diverse student body. - 7.2 All information to prospective students and the public must be current, accurate and consistent.
 Each information source must provide a reference to where complete program information can be found. - 7.3 Information about the program must be readily available to prospective students and the public via a website and must include at least the following: - a.
-Accreditation status, including the full name, address, phone number, and website of ACEND on the program's website homepage. - b.
+Accreditation status, including the full name, address, phone number and website of ACEND must appear on the program's website homepage. - b.
 Description of the program, including program's mission, goals and objectives. - c.
 A statement that program outcomes data are available upon request. - d.
-Information about the requirements and process to become a registered dietitian nutritionist (RDN), including education, computer matching information, if applicable, supervised practice, the CDR credentialing exam, state licensure/certification, states for which the program meets State requirements for licensure/certification, and how the program fits into the process. - e.
+Information about the requirements and process to become a dietitian, including education, supervised practice, passage on the credentialing exam, if applicable, licensure/certification, if applicable, and how the program fits into the process. - e.
 Estimated cost to students, including tuition and fees, necessary books and supplies, transportation, typical charges for room and board or housing, and any other program-specific costs. - f.
 Application and admission requirements. - g.
 Academic and program calendar or schedule. - h.
 Graduation and program completion requirements. - i.
-Availability of financial aid and loan deferments (federal or private), scholarships, stipends and other monetary support, if applicable. - j.
+Availability of financial aid and loan deferments (government or private), scholarships, stipends and other monetary support, if applicable. - j.
 Guidance about distance education components, such as technology requirements, if applicable. - k.
-If students are required to locate their own supervised practice sites and/or preceptors, requirements for this must be described, including the program's role and responsibility to assist students to ensure timely completion of the program. - I. A description of the criteria and policies and procedures used to evaluate and award credit for prior learning experiences, such as coursework or supervised practice hours and the types and sources from which credit will not be accepted.
+If students are required to locate their own supervised practice sites and/or preceptors, requirements for this must be described, including the program's role and responsibility to assist students to ensure timely completion of the program. - A description of the criteria and policies and procedures used to evaluate and award credit for prior learning experiences, such as coursework or supervised practice hours, and the types and sources from which credit will not be accepted.